 Public availability statement: All stock assessment results are publicly available (see Data Sources).

 Summarized data are available here.

 "Data" used for this indicator are the outputs of stock assessment models and review processes, including reference points (proxies for fishing mortality limits and stock biomass targets and limits), and the current fishing mortality rate and biomass of each stock.
+These metrics are reported to the a national repository, Stock SMART.

-The spreadsheet summarizes the most recent stock assessment updates for each species, which are available on the Northeast Fisheries Science Center (NEFSC) website at: https://www.nefsc.noaa.gov/saw/reports.html https://www.nefsc.noaa.gov/publications/crd/crd1717/
+Recent stock assessment updates for each species are available on the Northeast Fisheries Science Center (NEFSC) website using the form here: https://apps-nefsc.fisheries.noaa.gov/saw/sasi/sasi_report_options.php